-Private facilities built after 2007 that trigger the Appendix 1 thresholds are inspected annually.
+Private facilities built after 2007 that trigger the Appendix 1 thresholds are inspected annually, or biennially when they meet qualifying permit conditions.
 Inspection reports document conditions and itemize specific maintenance corrective actions.
 Notification letters are sent to the property owners along with the inspection report and a timeline for action.
-Typically, maintenance is required prior to the next annual inspection, however there are circumstances that call for more frequent follow-up inspection.
+Typically, maintenance is required prior to the next annual inspection, however there are circumstances that call for more frequent follow-up inspections.
 The City continues to work with owners until maintenance issues have been resolved.